X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

-The results of this estimation are shown in Fig.~\ref{fig:temp}.
-For the lowest filament velocity, significantly lower temperatures than the heater setting—at least \SI{35}{\kelvin} at the walls and \SI{90}{\kelvin} in the barrel center—would be necessary for shear-thinning behavior, which we indeed do not observe.
-However, as the filament velocity increases, the required temperature differential decreases due to elevated shear rates.
-At the highest filament velocity, temperature deviations reduce to as little as \SI{3}{\kelvin} at the walls and \SI{65}{\kelvin} in the barrel center.
-While \SI{65}{\kelvin} may still seem high, it aligns well with temperature reductions reported by Phan \cite{phan_rheological_2018}, measured via infrared imaging at the nozzle exit.
-The shorter heating duration within the barrel section compared to the nozzle exit makes incomplete heating and subsequent shear-thinning behavior highly plausible.

-Motivated by these promising insights, we next attempt to infer an approximate temperature field directly from measured velocity fields.
-Simplifying the flow to a purely pressure-driven shear flow, justified by our previous results, yields \(\dot{\gamma}_{g}\approx \frac{\partial u_{z}}{\partial r}\), reducing the momentum equation to the well-known Poiseuille flow in a pipe.
+Direct measurement of the temperature inside the nozzle is not feasible without significantly disturbing flow conditions, such as when introducing a thermal sensor into the filament \cite{peng_complex_2018}.
+Even if a temperature sensor were employed, it would provide only a single-point measurement.
+To illustrate a possible approach to overcome this limitation, we present a method to infer an approximate temperature field directly from the measured velocity fields.
+We simplify the flow to a purely pressure-driven shear flow, an assumption supported by the observed velocity gradients (Fig.~S13) and further corroborated by our simulations, which show that the pressure distribution exhibits only a weak radial dependence (Fig.~S9).
+Under this assumption we obtain \(\dot{\gamma}_{g}\approx \frac{\partial u_{z}}{\partial r}\), reducing the momentum equation to the well-known Poiseuille flow in a pipe.
 The shear stress in pipe flow is

 where the pressure gradient \(\frac{\partial p}{\partial z}\) is obtained by assuming a known wall temperature \(T=T_{h}\) and utilizing the measured wall shear rate \(\dot{\gamma}_{w}\left(z\right)=\frac{\partial u_{z}}{\partial r}\left(R,z\right)\).
 For the Carreau-Yasuda fluid, the true wall viscosity is \(\eta_{w} = \eta \left(T_{h},\dot{\gamma}_{w}\right)\), allowing calculation of the pressure gradient